anticrisis/tcl-http/README.md

 Basic tests are provided, which launch subprocesses to run the http server, and use this extension's included http client to check for specific responses.

-To run the tests, build the shared library, then ensure that the `act_http` package directory containing `pkgIndex.tcl` is on your TCLLIBPATH, then:
+To run the tests, build the shared library, then:

 ```sh
 $ cd test